basho/riak_ql/docs/the_query_pipeline.md

 + WHERE    []                      + WHERE    height > 10
 ```

 This process is trivially recursive.
-For operational reasons these operations must be chunked (to prevent memory overflow, unchuncked queries would simply load all the data in to memory, which kinda obviates the very existance of databases as a technology).
+For operational reasons these operations must be chunked (to prevent memory overflow, unchuncked queries would simply load all the data in to memory, which kinda obviates the very existence of databases as a technology).

 ```
 +-------+-------+                  +-------+-------+-------+